robinmin/askllm/README.md

 mkdir ~/.askllm/ && cp config.example.yaml ~/.askllm/config.yaml
 ```

 Please DO add you `api_key` to enable the inquiries.
-So far this tool support the following LLM engines: chatgpt, gemini, ollama and claude.
+If you want to use ollama (by default), please do not forget to install it.
+Please refer to [here](https://github.com/ollama/ollama) for details.
+So far askllm only supports the following LLM engines:
+- chatgpt
+- gemini
+- ollama
+- claude.
 The others will be added soon.

-Then you can use the following command to execute the inquiry:
+Once everything is ready, then you can use the following command to ask whatever you want to know:
 ```bash
 askllm [-e chatgpt] [-m model] [-c config.yaml] [-p prompt_file.md] [-o output.md] [direct prompt instuctions]